kburke119/ML-Smoker-BMI-Prediction/README.md

 [Prensentation Link]()

 ## About
+**BMI Prediction**
+Our team's goal was to have machine learning determine a person's bmi when entering their age.

+**Smoker Prediciton**
 Our team's goal was to use machine learning to determine if a person is a smoker or non smoker based on the data points age, bmi, sex, and hospital charges.

 [Medical Cost Personal Dataset](https://www.kaggle.com/datasets/mirichoi0218/insurance)